 Monica Poletti is a postdoctoral fellow in the ESRC party members project at the School of Politics and IR of Queen Mary University (@ESRCPtyMembers).
 She is also a Guest Teacher at the Methodology Department of the LSE and co-investigator on the Euro Crisis in the Press project.
 Her research focuses on political participation, electoral behaviour, Euroscepticism, populism/political culture and Italian politics.
 She holds a Ph.D. in (Political) Sociology from the University of Milan/University of Mannheim, and has a background in (Political) Communication from ASCoR (Amsterdam School of Communication Research).
-She is part of the COST-Action The True European Voter project and of the EU General Home Affairs-funded KING project (Knowledge for INtegration Governance) on Immigration.
+She is part of the COST-Action The True European Voter project and was part of the EU General Home Affairs-funded KING project (Knowledge for INtegration Governance) on Immigration.

 View all posts by Monica, or visit her academia.edu profile.

 Henry Radice is a Research Fellow and Research Manager of the Justice and Security Research Programme at LSE.
 He is also a co-investigator on the Euro Crisis in the Press project and an Associate of the LSE IDEAS Southern Europe International Affairs Programme.
 His research focuses on the international political theory of common humanity, humanitarianism, solidarity and climate change.
 He also has research interests in the political structures, such as the EU, which lie at the heart of addressing these issues, and in the different conceptualisations of crisis they entail.
 He holds a PhD in International Relations from LSE